moseschmiedel/bachelor-thesis/text/thesis.typ

 #v(0.4em)
 Gotthard et al. implement a LoRa RSSI-based system in @gotthard_low-cost_2018, specialized for asset localization in large carparks.
 They found that with their localization technique a single node of their system could run for about 5 years powered by an #text_qty("800", "mAh")
 CR2 battery.
 This result looks rather promising compared to the other findings presented in this section.
-But the system Gotthard et al. builds on fundamental assumptions taken about the environment and scenario the localization is performed in.
-This includes the assumption that many nodes are deployed in a relatively dense space which simplifies the problem with communication coordination explained earlier.
+But the system of Gotthard et al. is built on fundamental assumptions taken about the environment and scenario, the localization is performed in.
+This includes the assumption that many nodes are deployed in a relatively dense space, which simplifies the problem with communication coordination explained earlier.

 The assumptions make it difficult to adopt the localization system proposed by Gotthard et al. for general use, but they investigate